 Welcome to the Young Musicians Composition Festival page.
 Click a topic below to learn more.

-Every student must be sponsored annually by an individual teacher.
+Every student must be sponsored annually by an individual teacher who has paid the $70 membership fee.
 Music schools may not be sponsors.
-The sponsoring teacher must either

 The YMF is a non-profit, volunteer enterprise that relies on the active participation of all teachers involved.

 Entrants must be under 19 years of age as of March 1st of the Festival year.

 Entrants may participate up to and including the senior year of high school.

 The cost for each composition application is $30.